kaustubhya/Web-Frontend/git-and-github/git-github1.md

 - `git merge branch_name` -> To merge a branch into the current branch

 - `git log --all --oneline` -> To see all the git logs in short in one line

+- `git branch --delete branch_name` -> To delete a branch (We need to be in branch B to delete branch A)

+- `git branch -m branch_name` -> To rename a branch

+- `git branch -D about` -> When a branch is not merged and we want to delete that branch.

+## People normally do not make code changes in master branch, they just merge branches into the master branch.

+Whenever we merge a branch a commit is created with a commit id.